Bengal1/Simple-Transformer/README.md

 For example in $`ℝ^{100}`$ we can arrange ~exp(100) ≈ $`2.68·10^{43}`$ vectors/directions/semantics and that is a lot of semantics!

-* Alternative method to embedding: *Token IDs* - token IDs id a simple method which every token gets a unique integer.
-This is a more simple approach that reduce the computing and space complexity, However it misses the contextual connection between tokens because of that simplicity.

 ## Typical Run

 ## References